CAD

 2021 Nov Contemporary Clinical Trials Reboussin DM, Kris-Etherton PM, Lichtenstein AH, Li Z, Sabate J, Matthan NR, et al.

-Randomised Controlled Trial Habitual Diet Type 2 Diabetes Heart Disease Obesity Avocado Visceral Fat Cardiometabolic Disease Cardiovascular DiseaseConsumption of one avocado per day can potentially reduce visceral adiposity and subsequently decrease the risk of diabetes and cardiovascular disease.
+Randomised Controlled Trial Habitual Diet Type 2 Diabetes Heart Disease Avocado Visceral Fat Cardiometabolic Disease Cardiovascular DiseaseConsumption of one avocado per day can potentially reduce visceral adiposity and subsequently decrease the risk of diabetes and cardiovascular disease.

 Study Protocols